Home

 Scalability

-When it's time to scale, traditional relational databases often opt for vertical scaling, involving hardware upgrades like beefier CPUs, more storage, or increased memory.
-However, this approach has its constraints and it can get expensive pretty fast.
+When it's time to scale, traditional relational databases often rely on vertical scaling, which means upgrading hardware with beefier CPUs, more storage, or additional memory.
+However, this approach has limitations and can get expensive quickly.

-While relational databases can also explore sharding for horizontal scaling – spreading data across multiple servers – it introduces complexities in data storage and may rattle the cage of data consistency.
+Relational databases can also use sharding for horizontal scaling—spreading data across multiple servers.
+However, this introduces complexity in data storage and can complicate maintaining data consistency.

 Performance

 The magic of index-free adjacency translates into constant-time relationship traversal.
-Whether your data is tiny or colossal, you can traverse relationships in a graph database consistently and fast.
-The direct links between nodes make it easy to access information rapidly, allowing you to ask questions and follow connections very quickly.
+Whether your data is tiny or massive, you can traverse relationships in a graph database consistently and quickly.
+Direct links between nodes make information retrieval fast, allowing you to ask questions and follow connections with ease.

 Power

-On the other hand, relational databases lean on index lookups and sometimes have to search through entire tables to find relationships between entities.
-While it's possible to connect multiple tables, it can be a slow and difficult process, especially with large amounts of data.
+By contrast, relational databases rely on index lookups and sometimes need to search through entire tables to find relationships between entities.
+While connecting multiple tables is possible, it can be slow and challenging, especially with large datasets.

 But Wait, There Are Downsides